tschaub/grunt-newer/README.md

 ## Known limitations

-The `newer` task relys on Grunt's convention for specifying [`src`/`dest` mappings](http://gruntjs.com/configuring-tasks#files).
+The `newer` task relies on Grunt's convention for specifying [`src`/`dest` mappings](http://gruntjs.com/configuring-tasks#files).
 So it should be expected to work with two types of tasks:

 1) Tasks that specify both `src` and `dest` files.
 In this case, the task prefixed by `newer` will be configured to run with `src` files that are newer than the corresponding `dest` file (based on the `mtime` of files).